AgentArk: Distilling Multi-Agent Intelligence into a Single LLM Agent: Experiments

 \textbf{Comparison Methods.} We mainly compare three distillation methods in \S\ref{sec:method}: RSFT, DA, and PAD, with single-agent and the vanilla multi-agent debate as baselines.
 Our primary study are based on $5$ agents following existing work~\citep{liang2024encouraging} and \S\ref{sec-exp-scaling} presents the scaling exploration.
 By varying teacher-student models and training-test datasets on different distillation methods, we conducted $120$ experiments in total.
-Accuracy on the test dataset is adopted as the primary evaluation metric while other metrics for further analysis are introduced in later sections.
+Accuracy on the test dataset is adopted as the primary evaluation metric.